CHI

 • What is the most popular airline offering Business Class flights to Chicago?

-Among KAYAK users, United Airlines is the most popular airline offering Business Class seats on flights to Chicago.
+Among KAYAK users, British Airways is the most popular airline offering Business Class seats on flights to Chicago.

 • Which airlines offer Business Class tickets on flights to Chicago?

 Traveling to Chicago and want to offer yourself a Business Class experience?
-Depending on the origin, the following airlines offer seats in Business Class: United Airlines, Alaska Airlines, British Airways and Lufthansa.
+Depending on the origin, the following airlines offer seats in Business Class: British Airways, Air Canada, Lufthansa and Virgin Atlantic.

 • How does KAYAK find such good deals on Business Class tickets to Chicago?